What Is Cirrhosis of the Liver | Symptoms & Treatment | MedStar Health

 • Avoiding eating raw oysters and other raw shellfish that can transmit infections

-• Your doctor may recommend immunizations against hepatitis A and B, flu, and pneumonia
+• Vaccinating against hepatitis A and B, flu, and pneumonia

-Patients will need to be regularly tested to gauge liver function, as once the disease progresses to liver failure, the only course of treatment is a liver transplant.
+Once the disease progresses to liver failure, the only course of treatment is a liver transplant.
+Liver transplantation involves replacing a damaged liver with a healthy donor liver.